samtech36/samtech36/README.md

 B.S. | Electrical and Computer Engineering

-Passionate on Embedded Systems
+Passionate on Software Development and Embedded Systems

-- 🔭 I’m currently pursuring a career on embedded software/firmware development
+- 🔭 I’m currently pursuring a career on Software Development
 - 📫 How to reach me: samuel.hossain@outlook.com
 - 😄 Pronouns: He/Him